PC Adjusted Testing for Low Dimensional Parameters: The Method and Models

 \item [(ii)] How to characterize the power function of $\varphi_{k,\mathrm{ind}}(t)$, $\ind \in \{\into,\out\}$ for any given $(k,t)$?

 \end{enumerate}

-To understand these questions, we operate in a regime which allows $p$ to be larger than sample size but to scale proportionally with $n$.
-In this asymptotic regime, the main results and contributions of this paper in view of the above questions are as follows: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item [(i)] Under a generalized spiked model for $\bW$ (see Definition \ref{defn:generalized_spike_model}) we provide exact asymptotic results for testing \eqref{eqn:main_hypo} after PC adjustments.
+\textbf{Our Contribution:} We characterize the behavior of generalized LRT for PCR in the regime $\frac{p}{n} \rightarrow \gamma>0$, i.e., number of covariates $p$ grows proportionally with sample size $n$, can potentially be larger than sample size.
+In this regard, the main results of this paper can be summarized as follows: \begin{enumerate}[wide] \item [(i)] Under a generalized spiked model for $\bW$ (see Definition \ref{defn:generalized_spike_model}) we provide exact asymptotic behavior for testing \eqref{eqn:main_hypo} after PC adjustments.
 The precise description of the testing errors can be elaborated as follows.

-\begin{enumerate} \item [(a)] Our results show an interesting distinction between a fixed effects and random effects on $\bbeta$.
-In particular, we show that when $\bbeta$ in \eqref{eqn:main_hypo} is considered fixed and unknown the Type I error of the test for \eqref{eqn:main_hypo} after PC adjustments converges to $1$ exponentially in sample size $n$ -- even after including ``enough" principal component direction in the regression.
-In contrast, when $\bbeta$ has a mean zero random effect distribution the Type I error of the test is bounded away from both $1$ and the nominal desired level.
+\begin{enumerate} \item [(a)] There is an important distinction between fixed effects and random effects regimes on $\bbeta$.
+In particular, when $\bbeta$ in \eqref{eqn:main_hypo} is considered fixed and unknown the Type I error of the standard test for \eqref{eqn:main_hypo} after PC adjustments converges to $1$.
+In contrast, when $\bbeta$ is a random effect the Type I error of the same test is bounded away from both $1$ and the nominal desired level.
 (See Theorem \ref{thm:spiked_model_fixed_strength_out}\ref{thm:both_fixed_fixed_strength_out_reg}-\ref{thm:one_fixed_fixed_strength_out_reg}).

-\item [(b)] For random effects on $\bbeta$, we derive the precise power function of the test for \eqref{eqn:main_hypo} after PC adjustments and show that without further assumptions it might not be possible to estimate the power function exactly to either correct for the Type I error inflation or perform sample size/power calculations (See Theorem \ref{thm:spiked_model_fixed_strength_out}\ref{thm:one_fixed_fixed_strength_out_reg}).
+\item [(b)] For random $\bbeta$, we derive the power function of the test for \eqref{eqn:main_hypo} after PC adjustments and show that without further assumptions it might not be possible to estimate the power function exactly to either correct for the Type I error inflation or perform sample size/power calculations (See Theorem \ref{thm:spiked_model_fixed_strength_out}\ref{thm:one_fixed_fixed_strength_out_reg}).

 \end{enumerate}